Sparklers is normally a classroom, wellbeing toolkit. But during this time Sparklers is a great option for home use too. So, ta daaaa!

-Capturing the memories of someone special in your whānau builds connection both to them and your family's history.
+Capture memories of your whānau - it builds connection both to them and your family's history.

 Kids need to calm their energy or big emotions - step one, learn to tummy breathe!

 Sometimes a shared goal is a great way to change the focus and reconnect us.
-This is a fun way to do just that.
+This will do the trick!

 A super simple introduction to mindfulness using your next snack break to practice.

-Thinking about our senses helps develop our mindfulness skills – namely taking notice and being in the moment.
-This in turns gives our wellbeing a boost.
+Honing in on our senses develops our mindfulness skills – and mindfulness gives our wellbeing a boost!

 Having things available that help us calm down is important at any age - start em young!

-Learning your pepeha is such a great thing to do because it connects us to our family and history.
+Learning our pepeha is such a great thing to do because it connects us to our family and history.

 A fun activity which helps us learn about the connection between music and our moods

-Mindfulness is a great skill with many wellbeing benefits.
-This activity gives a week of opportunities to learn to be a bit more mindful - in a fun way.
+Mindfulness has heaps of wellbeing benefits.
+Here's a week of opportunities to learn to be more mindful.

 An activity to identify some of the music we feel connected to, and why.

-Hikitia te Hā is a simple breathing and mindfulness sequence that anyone can learn.
-Our videos will show you how.
+Hikitia te Hā is a simple breathing and mindfulness sequence that anyone can learn using our videos.